dunatron/Re_Houser/README.md

 To provide a painless tenancy application/process that works quickly and effeciently.
 We believe there is no need for this process to be painful or.

 ## Features

 - ToDo: Secure (Collects user data to enhance experience)
 - ToDo: complete rental appraisal
-    - consider locations
+  - Consider locations
+  - Renovations
+  - Age
+  - Insulation
+  - Number of bedrooms
+  - Garages
+    - space
+  - Parking
-    - renovations
+  - Heating
-    - age
+  - Furnishings
+    - Pre compiled list of selectable furnishings
-    - insulation
+    - Other
   - etc...
 - ToDo: User rating system
+  - some of these variables can be system calculated.
+    - i.e landlords and response time can be calculated by gathering all response time data and calculating where they fit based on others and what these response times were
   - Tenants
+    - Payments made on time
+    - inspections submitted
   - Landlords
+    - time it takes to respond through app
 - ToDo: Inspections
   - Video
   - Photos
     - Required photos e.g. bathroom, kitchen,
     - auto delete after landlord has signed inspection off
 - ToDO: Tenancy agreements auto poulate depending on the requirements dictated by the landlord
 - ToDo: Tenancy agreements stored - anything on is reminded with notification in timely manner
 - ToDo: Bont and rent payments come throught the platform - Submitted to landlor when required.
 Bond is submitted directly to the tenancy tribunal - connection is made with them to make platform interconnected
 - ToDo: How do we list properties on other platforms - can it talk with tradme etc, Initially to market properties.
 Or do we aim to be completely independants

+## Services

+- Cloudinary
+  - To store images and other files
+  - seemless and decoupled architecture

 ## Business Logic

 ### Rental Appraisal

 ### Vacant Property

 ### Photos of house

 ### listing on multiple platforms

 ### Arrange viewings

 ### Hold viewings

 ### vetting potential tenants

 ### What makes a good tennat

 ### Signing contracts

 ### Taking bonds - Submit to tribunal

 ### Keys

 ### move In

 ### Inspections

 ### address breakdown in unplanned situations

 ## Tech